oscarsanchog/oscarsanchog/README.md

 #### I am Full Stack developer
 ![I am Full Stack developer](https://media.licdn.com/dms/image/D4E16AQGA_azPsyXH_Q/profile-displaybackgroundimage-shrink_350_1400/0/1695357229636?e=1703116800&v=beta&t=fKHzbWhqTWRW-Ng07iddvkpdhO_mHIUxbwigmgStbXw)

-✨ I'm Oscar a Full Stack Developer with a solid background in education and technology.
+✨ I'm Oscar, a Full Stack Developer with a solid background in education and technology.
 Technology has always captivated me, and it wasn't until I entered university to study a Bachelor's degree in Music that my professional path shifted towards digital technologies.
 I was responsible for various technology-related tasks, which eventually led to my decision to join Henry Bootcamp to formalize my skills and expand my job opportunities.

 👨‍🎓 My previous experience has given me the opportunity to collaborate in academic and university environments, where I have been involved in technology modernization projects for the prestigious higher education institution, Pontificia Universidad Católica de Valparaíso.